Future of Hove Library

 A plan of Hove Library showing the areas affected by these ideas can be seen here.

-We recommend seeking co-location opportunities and expressions of interest from the market to see what the level of demand is, before developing proposals further.
-Various charities may express an interest in taking spaces at a low or reduced cost, so any marketing should make clear the need for revenue generating occupants.
+We are currently seeking co-location opportunities and expressions of interest from the market to see what the level of demand is, before developing proposals further.
+Various charities may express an interest in taking spaces at a low or reduced cost, so any marketing will make clear the need for revenue generating occupants.

 Depending on the preferred course of action, the requirements of works, planning permissions, marketing, evaluation and legal work, the soonest revenue could be reasonably generated would be 6 months or more.